 I damaged a piece of equipment (NCS or private) – now what?

 First off, please let us know!
 When you return to the beach, please let the JSC Manager know what happened.
 We'll work with you to fill out an incident report form, so we have a record of what happened and can properly orchestrate repairs and contact the Environmental Police or Harbormaster if-necessary.
 Per the terms of the NCS waiver, customers accept full responsibility for all losses, costs, and damages incurred as a result of their participation in the activity.

 I want to check out Coatue – can I paddle or sail over?

 Our Open Sailing Area prohibits sailing and watersports customers from crossing the ferry channel, so no, we do not allow people to visit Coatue.

 I want to check out Brant Point – can I paddle or sail over?

-Yes, Brant Point is within the boundaries of our Open Sailing Area and customers are welcome to paddle or sail down and beach their boat (small sailboats only – not Rhodes 19s or Marshall Cat 15s).
-We ask that if people do beach their boats (and remember, you still need to return to the JSC within the allotted time for your rental) that you stay with the kayak, paddleboard or sailboat.
-In other words, when we perform our “head counts” on the water, we need to be able to see you – with your equipment.
+Yes, Brant Point is within the boundaries of our Open Sailing Area and customers are welcome to paddle down and beach their SUP or kayak. *You may not ROUND Brant Point, as that would put you in the commercial Ferry channel, which is outside of our Open Sailing* Area.
+We ask that if people do beach their boards (and remember, you still need to return to the JSC within the allotted time for your rental) that you stay near the board.
+In other words, when we perform our 'head counts' on the water, we need to be able to see you – with your equipment.
 So don't beach it and wander off!
 We also ask that you use great care when walking your equipment up onto the beach.
 Scratched bottoms are slow for everyone!

 How old must a child be to join on equipment?